kyleshevlin/condo/README.md

 Condo utilizes similar variables, functions and mixins to create grid systems as Susy.
 You will recognize `span()`, `container()`, and `gutters()` from Susy, but not all the features you're used to will be there.
 In the right context, this is a very good thing.

-For example, Condo does _not_ support right to left layouts, only left to right ones.
+For example, Condo does *not* support right to left layouts, only left to right ones.
 My apologies to any developer out there who needs right to left support, but I never have.
-Rather than working this into Condo, wasting compilation time on a checking a setting that I would never use, I recommend forking Condo, flipping the output and naming it Odnoc.
+Rather than working this into Condo, wasting compilation time on checking a setting that I would never use, I recommend forking Condo, flipping the output and naming it "Odnoc".
 Give me some credit if you're feeling charitable.

 You'll find other, similar restrictions throughout the documentation.